 ICSOC 2024, the 22nd event in this series, will take place in Tunis, Tunisia, from December 3 – 6, 2024.
 Following on the ICSOC tradition, it will feature visionary keynote presentations, research and industry presentations, a vision track, workshops, tutorials, and a PhD track.
 We invite interested researchers, students, practitioners, and professionals to submit their original research contributions to ICSOC 2024.

-Submission / Review Model
+Submissions / Review Model

 Anonymous submissions: ICSOC implements a double-blind reviewing process.
 Author names and affiliations should not appear in the paper.
 The authors should make a reasonable effort not to reveal their identities or institutional affiliations in the text, figures, photos, links, or other data that is contained in the paper.
 Authors’ prior work should be preferably referred to in the third person; if this is not feasible, the references should be blinded.
 Submissions that violate these requirements will be rejected without review.
 The list of authors cannot be changed after the acceptance decision is made unless approved by the Program Chairs.